gunathmini357/Gunathmini1628/finding_external_pressure_in_radialflow_of_incompressible_fluids/README.md

  * L= distance, ft
  * A= cross-sectional area, 𝑓𝑡2

-# let us derive the formula for Rdial flow of incompressible fluids-steadt satte condition(darcy law assumptions)
+# let us derive the formula for Radial flow of incompressible fluids-steady state condition(darcy law assumptions)
 * In a radial flow system, all fluids move toward the producing well from all directions.
 Before flow can take place, however, a pressure differential must exist.
 * Thus, if a well is to produce oil, which implies a flow of fluids